BCDevOps/devops-platform-workshops/101-lab/content/08_persistent_storage.md

 Up to this point you have leveraged a single mongodb pod with ephemeral storage.
 In order to maintain the application data, persistent storage is required.

+Some background information about volumes and volumemounts can be found [here](https://kubernetes.io/docs/concepts/storage/volumes/).

 - Let's first take a look at our application prior to this lab
 ![](./images/06_persistent_storage_01.png)